tuttlem/sforce/README.md

 ```

 ## Manual Test Checklist
-1. Run `cargo run`.
-A 1280x720 window opens showing the title screen.
+1. Run `cargo run`; confirm the 1280×720 window opens on the title screen.
-2. Press `Space` or `Enter` to transition into the placeholder gameplay state.
+2. Press `Space` or `Enter` to start the run and observe the HUD in the top-left.
-3. Close the window to exit the game.
+3. Use WASD / Arrow keys to move; verify the ship stays within the play area.
+4. Hold `Space` to fire.
+Hit an enemy and confirm the score text increments by 100.
+5. Run into an enemy; lives decrement and a Game Over overlay appears.
+6. Press `Enter`/`Space` on the Game Over screen to return to the Title screen, then restart another run.